azavana/Splinter/README.md

 - 2 Step) The program choose RANDOMLY one of the function above to encrypt the message.

-- 3 Step) The program return the encrypted message an the signature of the clear message.
+- 3 Step) The program return the encrypted message in OCTAL and the signature of the clear message in HEXADECIMAL.